YeetlePrime/hyprppuccin-dots/README.md

     Hyprppuccin
 </h1>

-These are my personal dotfiles for my personal daily driver linux machine.
+These are my personal dotfiles for my personal daily driver linux machine with hyprppuccin mocha theme.
-It is my goal to create a simple hyprland user-experience that is easy to install (in the best case with only one script) in order to kickstart with a solid default installation, that can be further customized manually.
-The theme is heavily inspired by the catppuccin hyprland theme from [hyprdots](https://github.com/prasanthrangan/hyprdots), but takes out a lot of the complexity with dynamic customization.
+The config is inspired by the catppuccin-mocha hyprland theme from [hyprdots](https://github.com/prasanthrangan/hyprdots).
+The used sddm config is based on [sddm-astronaut-theme](https://github.com/Keyitdev/sddm-astronaut-theme).

 ## Used software